caligin/netronner-devlog/realization_5.md

-# Realization of a shitty project, using awesome tech (Part Idontknow-III)
+# Realization of a shitty project, using awesome tech (Part V)

 We're in production, finally!
 The site is available at [ron.gg](https://ron.gg).